interception-tools

 How it works

-Interception-tool makes use of libevdev, which according to its wiki is essentially a read(2) on steroids for /dev/input/eventX devices.
-It sits in between the kernel and the process handling an event.
-In the simplest scenario would look like this:
+Interception-tool makes use of libevdev, which can sit between the kernel and the process handling an event.
+Schematically it looks like these:

 $ intercept -g DEVNODE | uinput -d DEVNODE